Oberheim OB-X8 Analog Polyphonic Synthesizer

 While the vintage Oberheims are excellent sounding synths, they are

-durable enough for gigging (the Four Voice is just too bulky and not
+not durable enough for gigging (the Four Voice is just too bulky and

-the middle of a song on stage.
+in the middle of a song on stage.
 So it was time to retire the

 Andromeda from the stage.
 But replacing the Andromeda was a